stevec12/Canadian-CPI/README.md

 # Canadian-CPI
-A data visualization of the recent Canadian CPI, and how its trend compares to other key indicators.
+A data visualization of the recent Canadian CPI, and how its trend compares to other covariates.

+Current Progress: Finalizing data preprocessing

+Completed:
+* Added STATCAN CPI CSV
+* Added Categorical GDP and Categorical Wages as useful covariates.